haxiomic/dts2hx/README.md

     - [ ] Add `--install` option
 - [ ] :star: **Prelease** *Not perfect but practically useable*
 - [ ] Advanced type conversions
+    - [ ] Support constructor signature in types, maybe with something like `: { function construct(): X }` + magic
     - [ ] Abstracts to support unnamed enums and improve type unions
     - [ ] Support enum subsets; example from ts compiler: `type ModifierSyntaxKindEnum = Modifiers['kind']`;
     - [ ] Maybe function argument unions could be improved by overloads?
-    - [ ] Abstracts to implement Tuples (named fields for array indexes)
+    - [x] Abstracts to implement Tuples (named fields for array indexes)
     - [ ] Extract hints from JSDoc like @nosideeffects -> @:pure (See also https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler)
     - [ ] Use abstracts to support interfaces and structures with index signatures _and_ fields
+    - [ ] Add option to automatically bundle `@:jsRequire()` so a separate bundler isn't required.
+Maybe a we could use a macro for this
+        - Either:
+            - bake into the externs
+            - include a macro that bundles at compile-time
 - [ ] :star2: **1.0 Release**
 - [ ] Systematize compatibility tweaks to make it easier for others to contribute
     - [ ] Contribution documentation